kevgo/run-that-app/README.md

 - `--log=domain`: enable logging for the given domain
   - see the available domains by running with all logging enabled
 - `--optional`: if there is no pre-compiled binary for your platform, do nothing.
-This is useful for non-essential tools where it's okay if the tool doesn't run.
+This is useful for non-essential applications that shouldn't break automation if they are not available.
 - `--show-path`: don't run the app but display the path to its executable

+The app version override should consist of just the version number, i.e.
+`1.6.26` and not `v1.6.26`.

 ### examples